ndoylend/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](./PA1_template_files/figure-html/unnamed-chunk-6.png)

-The following plot of steps per day by date provides a further way of looking at the variability in the data.
+The following time series plot of steps per day by date provides a further way of looking at the variability in the data.

 ```r
 plot(y = daily$steps, x = daily$date, type = "l", main = "Total steps per day",